badstyle319/HelloLotto/README.md

 # MyLotto
 lotto program for fun

-crawl function works only if the .net framework were greater than 4.5
+1. Crawl function works only if the .net framework were greater than 4.5.

+2. Validation relative feature were not processed yet, just replace them from website.